oscar-monleon-db/rjmco-tfc-gcp-experiments/README.md

 Terraform Cloud & Sentinel experimentations /w GCP resources

-This repository contains Terraform code which help create the mocks for test cases of a Sentinel policy which restrict the use of google_project_iam_member and google_compute_shared_vpc_service_project resources to the following list of allowed Terraform modules if the projects being targeted by the resources are one of a list of hypothetically protected host projects.
+This repository contains Terraform code which help create the mocks for test cases of a Sentinel policy which restrict the use of `google_project_iam_member` and `google_compute_shared_vpc_service_project` resources to the following list of allowed Terraform modules if the projects being targeted by the resources are one of a list of hypothetically protected host projects.

 ```
 app.terraform.io/rjmco/sentinel-simple-module/google
 app.terraform.io/rjmco/sentinel-nested-module/google
 ```

-To help mocking scenarios where "alien" Terraform modules are used, the following Terraform modules are also used:
+To help mocking scenarios where *alien* Terraform modules are used, the following Terraform modules are also used:

 ```
 app.terraform.io/rjmco/sentinel-illegal-module/google